-Vacuum Brazing – For When it Really Matters
+Vacuum Brazing – for When It Really Matters

 If you need to combine the best features of two different metals, Thermal Vacuum Brazing is what you need.
 Vacuum brazing is a material joining technique that offers significant advantages: extremely clean, superior, flux-free braze joints of high integrity and strength.
 This process is performed in a vacuum chamber that removes all the air molecules that could cause discoloration of the material being heated.

 The heat is transferred using radiate heat, as many other methods cannot be used in a vacuum.
-These furnaces are batch type being they run one lot through a process then you remove it and put another in.
-As the description says Vacuum brazing or heat treating is done under a vacuum to keep the material from discoloration and scale.
-This type furnace can handle larger size parts at extended times and higher temperatures.
-The material can be quenched with Nitrogen or Argon gas which also help keep the material clean and bright.
+These furnaces are batch type being they run one lot through a process, then you remove it and put another in.
+As the description says, Vacuum brazing or heat treating is done under a vacuum to keep the material from discoloration and scale.
+This type of furnace can handle larger size parts at extended times and at higher temperatures.
+The material can be quenched with Nitrogen or Argon gas, which also helps keep the material clean and bright.

-If you don’t see the material or process you are looking for use our Contact page and our personnel will let you know.
+If you don’t see the material or process you are looking for, use our Contact page, and our personnel will let you know.